Grant Opportunities

 How much funding is available, how much can I apply for and how many grants do you anticipate awarding?

-- Organizations can request up to $10,000 and we anticipate 8 awardees.
-Please note this will be a very competitive grant process and organizations must align with ACT’s strategic planning priorities of Supporting Community Voice and Supporting Community & Economic Wellbeing.
+• Organizations can request up to $10,000 and we anticipate 5 awardees.
+Please note this will be a very competitive grant process and organizations must align with ACT’s strategic planning priority of Supporting Economic Wellbeing.

 How often does ACT offer capacity building grants?